 If you just want a copy for your records, it is not necessary to get a certified copy.
 It is helpful to have your case number.

 If you should need copies of any of the documents, the fee is $1.25 per page.
 If the document needs to be certified, an addition fee of $5.00 is charged.

-Prior to a home having a placement of a child, each foster parent is required to attend a 6 hour training.
+Before having a placement of a child, each foster parent is required to attend a 6-hour training.
 Thereafter, foster parents are required to complete additional foundation training.
-After the first two years, foster parents are required to attend 10 hours of on-going training.
-Foster Care license’s are reviewed for re-licensing every 2 years.
+After the first two years, foster parents are required to attend 10 hours of ongoing training.
+Their foster care license is reviewed for re-licensing every two years.

 Of course, it is also your responsibility to provide the child a safe home, adequate meals, clothing and a warm, nurturing family environment that recognizes the child’s individual needs and ethnic/cultural heritage.

 Yes, if you like.
 This is usually discussed at the time of licensing.
 You can specify that you would prefer to take children of a certain age or gender.
 You can also say no to a placement.